Expectations When Marrying a Soldier

 Getting Married to a Soldier While In College

-My fiance is the the Army and he is an E-3 I believe.
-I and only 18 and I am currently about to start college for my first semester.
+My fiance is in the Army and he is an E-3, I believe.
+I am only 18, and I am currently about to start college for my first semester.
 He wants to get married towards the end of my semester and me transfer schools and move up there with him and continue getting my associates degree.
 I want to eventually become an ortho.

-I mean along with my previous question.. also is there any way we I could get scholarships for school or anything else? please help all the other advice I am hearing is spinning me in circles.
+Also is there any way I could get scholarships for school or anything else?
+Please help all the other advice I am hearing is spinning me in circles.

 Thank you so much for you help!